PravallikaChodisetty/linux-server-configuration/README.md

    .ssh file will be created with id_rsa files

-   now copy the contents of id_rsa (microsoft office file) and paste it in the grader.
+   now copy the contents of id_rsa.pub file (microsoft office file) and paste it in the grader.

    ## References